peesock/cli-tutorial/README.md

 links or hard links work by copying an "inode"'s location and making a new file out of it. all hard links are identical to each other; there is no "original" link that can be pointed to, and you cannot hard link directories. the major benefit of hard links is you can delete any copy you want, and the others will remain fine, while deleting the source file of a symlink will just delete all the data.

 ### OS-level Differences
-unlike windows, linux files are extremely flexible. their filenames can use any character at all except for `/` and null bytes and can reach 255 chars in length. there are no reserved filenames. no file extensions are needed; all file types are detected by actually *reading* the file, which can be demoed with `file --mime-type image.png`
+unlike windows, linux files are extremely flexible. filenames can use any character/byte at all, except for `/` and null bytes (often repesented by `\0`), and can reach 255 chars in length. there are no reserved filenames. no file extensions are needed; all file types are detected by actually *reading* the file, which can be demoed with `file image.png`

-there are also many "special" files in linux, which may not represent real files, but rather things like USB devices, hard drives, audio ports, memory, or even a random number generator. most of these are found in `/dev`. the significance of these is that you can still operate on them like real files, whether it works or not.
+there are also many "special" files in linux, which may not represent real files, but rather things like USB devices, hard drives, audio ports, memory, or even a random number generator. most of these are found in `/dev`. the significance of these is that you can still operate on them like real files, so all the file editing utils you already have on the command line can still apply. for instance, `cat /dev/urandom` will screw up your terminal with an endless stream of random bytes, but `head /dev/urandom` will only pull 10 lines before stopping.

-every directory will contain 2 "fake" directories, `.` and `..`, which refer to the current and previous directories respectively. `path/to/dir/.` resolves to `path/to/dir`, `path/to/dir/../..` resolves to `path`.
+every directory will contain 2 "fake" directories, `.` and `..`, which refer to the current and previous directories respectively. `path/to/dir/.` resolves to `path/to/dir`, and `path/to/dir/../..` resolves to `path`.

 ## Environment Variables
 each process (running program) in a linux system will contain a list of variables that it can use to obtain information about the environment it's runnning in. there are many typical environment variables, all of which use ALL_CAPS_SNAKECASE notation, although it's not required.